KaivnD/Jinja2.NET/README.md

 We welcome contributions!
 If you find a bug or want to help implement a missing feature, feel free to open an issue or submit a pull request.

 For compatibility details, see the tests: [Jinja2.NET.Tests/TemplateTests.cs](./Jinja2.NET.Tests/TemplateTests.cs)

+## History
+- 1.4.0: Initial version.
+(Sorry, it was a copy/paste error, but I cannot roll it back on NuGet)
+- 1.4.1: nuget package links update
+-